Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 # Hoisting, metaprogramming, and fundamentals

-What is essentially happening here, is that we have a two-stage compilation process.

-First GHC compiles our code, then our code generates an _AST_ of our Plutus script,

-which is then serialized using `compile`.
+Plutarch has a two-stage compilation process.
+First GHC compiles our code, then our code generates an _AST_ of our Plutus script, which is then serialized using `compile`.

 The important thing to note, is that when you have a definition like: